Metlover/owlstats/README.md

 `buildOWDB` creates a database and populates it with the data available in the scraper function.
 It currently takes about 30-45 minutes to run.

-`updateOWDB` updates a database already created with `updateOWDB` by populating the `heroVals` and `matchResults` tables with values not already included in the database.
+`updateOWDB` updates a database already created with `buildOWDB` by populating the `heroVals` and `matchResults` tables with values not already included in the database.

 ## Examples